KnEl1a/KnEl1a/README.md

 - **Main Database Management Systems:** PostgreSQL
 - **Programming Languages:** Python
-- **Python Libraries:** Pandas, NumPy, TensorFlow, Scikit-learn, XGBoost, Matplotlib, Plotly, Seaborn ,BeautifulSoup.
+- **Python Libraries:** Pandas, NumPy, TensorFlow, Scikit-learn, XGBoost, Matplotlib, Plotly, Seaborn, BeautifulSoup.
 - **Specialization:** Machine Learning, Deep Learning, Data Analysis, Data Visualization, Web Scraping

 **In 2023**, during my studies, and through the [**official provision of the university**](https://www.uno.edu.ar/images/documentos/PROYECTOID/Disposicion%20SCyT%20n%2016-2023.pdf), I was granted permission to participate as a volunteer assistant in an official university research project, which lasted for more than a year. **The project focused on international trade relations between Mercosur and China and their economic impact on the Province of Buenos Aires**.
 There, I was able to apply many of my **Python skills for the visualization of the collected data**.